 Table 1.
-Federally Listed Species Range and/or Habitat Requirements ommon Name Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts irds uerto Rican Broad- ringed Hawk Buteo platypterus runnescens) FE The Puerto Rican broad-winged hawk occurs in elfin woodland, sierra palm, caimitillo-granadillo, and tabonuco forest types of the Río Abajo Commonwealth Forest, Carite Commonwealth Forest, and El Yunque National Forest as well as within hardwood plantations, shade coffee plantations, and mature secondary forests (USFWS 2019).
+Federally Listed Species Range and/or Habitat Requirements

+Common Name (Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts Birds Puerto Rican Broad- winged Hawk (Buteo platypterus brunnescens) FE The Puerto Rican broad-winged hawk occurs in elfin woodland, sierra palm, caimitillo-granadillo, and tabonuco forest types of the Río Abajo Commonwealth Forest, Carite Commonwealth Forest, and El Yunque National Forest as well as within hardwood plantations, shade coffee plantations, and mature secondary forests (USFWS 2019).
 Unlikely to occur.
-Although there are forested areas located on the periphery of the review area, there are no forested areas present within the project area.
+There are no forested areas present within the project area.
 May affect, but not likely to adversely affect.
-See discussion below. uerto Rican Parrot Amazona vittata) FE The Puerto Rican parrot is a frugivorous cavity nester.
+See discussion below.
+Puerto Rican Parrot (Amazona vittata) FE The Puerto Rican parrot is a frugivorous cavity nester.
 It depends on mature forests with large cavity forming trees.
 (USFWS 2009).
 It is currently confined to the Maricao Forest, El Yunque National Forest, and the Río Abajo Forest (USDA Forest Service 2024).
 Unlikely to occur.
-Although there are forested areas located on the periphery of the review area, there are no forested areas present within the project area.
+There are no forested areas present within the project area.
 May affect, but not likely to adversely affect.
-See discussion below. uerto Rican Sharp- hinned Hawk A ccipiter striatus enator) FE The Puerto Rican sharp-shinned hawk occurs primarily in high elevation mature closed canopy forests (USFWS 2019a).
-Unlikely to occur.
-Although there are forested areas located on the periphery of the project area, there are no forested areas present within the project area itself.
+See discussion below.
+Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along streams and road edges (USFWS 2011).
+May occur.
+The project area is located within 190 feet of forested.
 May affect, but not likely to adversely affect.
-See discussion below. eptiles uerto Rican Boa Chilabothrus oornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along streams and road edges (USFWS 2011).
-May occur.
-The proposed project is adjacent to forested areas. and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along adjacent to
+See discussion below.